Lee M. Hollander: Early career

 Hollander made a long trip to Norway, Denmark and Sweden, where he learned the Scandinavian languages and developed a strong interest in Scandinavian literature, particularly the works of Petter Dass.
-In 1906, Aftenposten printed an article by Hollander on Dass, which was instrumental in ensuring the restoration of Dass' home in Alstahaug.
+In 1906, Aftenposten printed an article by Hollander on Dass, which was instrumental in ensuring the restoration of Dass' home in Alstahaug Municipality in Norway.

 While on his Scandinavian journey, Hollander visited many prominent scholars.
-He listed to Otto Jespersen and Moltke Moe, and attended the seminar of Sophus Bugge on the Edda at the University of Oslo.
+He listened to Otto Jespersen and Moltke Moe, and attended the seminar of Sophus Bugge on the Edda at the University of Oslo.
 Through the efforts of outstanding scholars such as Magnus Olsen and Carl Marstrander, Oslo was at the time a pre-eminent center on Germanic philology.
 Hollander also spent his time liberally at the university libraries of Stockholm, Oslo and Copenhagen, devoting special time and attention to the Arnamagnæan Manuscript Collection.

 Returning to the United States in 1907, Hollander became an instructor of German at the University of Michigan.
 At this time he also taught Norwegian.
 Combined with his teaching duties, he published a series of translations in Poet Lore.
 In 1910, Hollander transferred to the University of Wisconsin, where he again taught German and Norwegian.
-During this time he carried out substantial research, particularly on Scandinavian literature, and his subsequent articles were published in several publications, including Modern Language Notes, Scandianvian Studies, Arkiv för nordisk filologi, amongst others.
+During this time he carried out substantial research, particularly on Scandinavian literature, and his subsequent articles were published in several publications, including Modern Language Notes, Scandinavian Studies, Arkiv för nordisk filologi, amongst others.

 Anti-German sentiment became rampant when the United States declared war against Germany in 1917, and Hollander lost his position as an instructor at Wisconsin as a result.
 However, unlike most of his colleagues, many of whom were bilingual and suspected of double allegiance, he was not fired from Wisconsin altogether.
 The university librarian wanted someone to compile files of clippings about the war from major newspapers in England, Germany and the United States, and Hollander performed this task although he hated it.
 During this time, he developed a strong interest in geology.
 He would eventually teach introductory courses on the subject, and worked up reports on parts of Wisconsin.
 Throughout the rest of his life Hollander collected rocks, geodes and mineral specimens.